dwywdo/dwywdo.xyz/content/annotations/Bloom filter.md

 > - In general, `K` =~ (M/N) * ln2 (=0.693)
 > - `N` is the number of elements to be inserted (stored)

-**p.** "To add an element, feed it to each of the k hash functions to get k array positions.
-Set the bits at all these positions to 1."
+<font color="#5EA33E"><strong>p.</strong> "To add an element, feed it to each of the k hash functions to get k array positions.
+Set the bits at all these positions to 1."</font>